paixlukee/Shinpuru-Discord-Bot/README.md

 ![token_img](https://image.ibb.co/dyNndz/tk.png)

-**5.** Get the OAuth in the portal, or go [here](https://discordapi.com/permissions.html#0) and insert your client ID (you can get it from the developer portal) and customise your bot invite link to your liking!
+**5.** Get the OAuth in the portal, or go [here](https://discordapi.com/permissions.html#0) and insert your client ID (you can get it from the developer portal) and customise the invite link to your liking!

 **6.** Invite the bot to your server, and we are done for this part!